Meet/Eat/Love (MEL) #2

 Ok, maybe if you searched hard enough online, you could find that hidden art gallery.
 But I much prefer finding out from someone who is sharing his favs lists with me.

-After leaving Marais, I met up with Mr Paris #2.
+After leaving Marais, I met up with the next of the three first dates, Mr Paris #2.
 He’s an American expat getting his MBA in Paris.
 He invited me to have a sundowner (yes please!) at the beautiful Sacré Coeur in Montmartre.
 We agreed to meet at the Montmartre metro station and popped into his local wine shop to pick up a nice chilled bottle of rosé.
 Once we made it to Sacré Coeur, the people watching and views were just as awesome as I had remembered it.
 I spotted the perfect spot on the steps but Mr Paris #2 hopped over a fence next to the steps.
 Wait, is this legal?
 There’s a reason for the fence!
 Yes, he assured the locals hop the fence all the time because that’s where the best spot is…. and he was right.
 Something about being sprawled out on the grass, even though it was only a few meters away from the steps, made the experience that much better…. with the city of Paris right below us.

 Creative dating level (0 worst to 10 best): 7.5